-The Richard L. Pease 1865 Map of Aquinnah depicts the lands of individual owners and the general fields or commons (DCRD 5:34).
-It clearly defines the various divisions on still considered common land, despite their lengthy usage by the same family members.
-Books 49 and 65 at the Dukes County Registry of Deeds describe the legal boundaries of the commonlands as well as individual lots run out within them.
+The Pease map shows the "Division of Indian Lands" of 1871 and depicts the homesteads as well as the division of Amos Place, Solomon South Place and Pasture indicating those still were considered common land. despite their lengthy usage by same family members. the Books 49 and 65 at the Dukes County Registry of Deeds describe the legal boundaries of the commonlands as well as individual lots run out within them.